-Code relay between Doorphone Brave and the electric lock can be connected code relay (COSW - CodeSwitch), which is located key symbol) for a relay connection.
-External = being input on the Brave outside the building
+Code relay between Doorphone Brave and the electric lock can be key symbol) for a relay activation.
+[External = enter code outside the building]

-External code Combination of 10 buttons or keyboard keys (after pressing the other PBX extension)
+External code Combination of 10 buttons or keyboard keys (after pressing the activation (by DTMF).
+[Internal = enter code inside the building].